Punktum-dk/epp-service-specification/README.md

 Domain names are not deleted immediately, but are flagged as _scheduled for deletion_.
 This of the `delete command` is successful, the domain name will be flagged for deletion within the timeframe specified by the business rules implemented by DK Hostmaster.

-The scheduling of a future delete date supports the handling of automatic renewal or expiration as outlined in "[DKHM RFC for handling of Automatic Renewal and Expiration][DKHMRFCAUTORENEW]".
+The scheduling of a future delete date supports the handling of automatic renewal or expiration as outlined in the section on `autoRenew`.

 The response for a `delete domain` command will be `1001`.